Zelenskyy to visit UK for first time since Russia’s invasion

 It will be Zelenskyy’s second known trip visit abroad since Russia launched its full-scale invasion of Ukraine on Feb.
 24. He visited the U.S. in December.

+European Union officials have been preparing for a potential visit by Zelenskyy to Brussels to coincide with a summit of the bloc this week.

-Zelenskyy formed a bond with former Prime Minister Boris Johnson, who was one of Ukraine’s most vocal backers.
+Before Sunak took office, Zelenskyy had formed a bond with Boris Johnson, who was one of Ukraine’s most vocal backers while he was U.K. prime minister.
 Sunak took office in October and has pledged to maintain the U.K.’s support.

+The visit came as Russian forces blasted areas of eastern Ukraine with more artillery bombardments, Ukrainian officials said Wednesday, in what Kyiv authorities believe is part of a new thrust by the Kremlin’s forces before the invasion anniversary.

+Russian forces over the past day launched major shelling attacks on areas near the front line in Ukraine’s northeastern Kharkiv region, killing a 74-year-old woman and wounding a 16-year-old girl in the border town of Vovchansk, local Gov. Oleh Syniehubov said.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine